• Skip to primary navigation

 To melt white chocolate bark in the microwave, start by breaking your chocolate wafers into small pieces.

 Then, place white chocolate in a microwave-safe bowl and heat it on high for 30 seconds.
-Stir the chocolate after 30 seconds, and continue to heat it in 30-second intervals until chocolate is melted and smooth, stirring after each time.
+Stir the chocolate after 30 seconds, and continue to heat it in 30-second intervals until chocolate candy melts and smooth, stirring after each time.
 The full amount of chocolate used in this recipe takes about 2 minutes to melt.

 white chocolate spread across baking sheet